ethereum/portal-network-specs/witness.md

 Let's look at the full set of substitution rules that are enough to build a trie from a witness.

+Note, that there are no substitution rules for `NEW_TRIE`, and that makes it possible to use it as a divider between trie when building a forest.

 ```

 HASH{hash_value} |=> HashNode{hash_value}

 ---